beckay96/neuroloop-nexus/docs/archive/BRAIN_SEIZURE_ANALYSIS_IMPLEMENTATION.md

 ## 📖 Usage Instructions

 ### Accessing the Tool
-1. Log in to NeuroLoop Nexus
+1. Log in to NeuroLoop
 2. Navigate to `/brain-analysis` or find link in navigation
 3. Read disclaimer and educational information